ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

 because they use two nested for loops, each of them linear.

-The analysis is actually not trivial because Mergesort is a recursive algorithm, and reasoning about recursion is very difficult in general.
+The analysis is actually not trivial because Mergesort is a recursive algorithm, and reasoning about recursion is difficult in general.
 However, we can visualise how Mergesort works in a way that will make the complexity clearer.

 #### If the size is a power of two